chriscloud27/maria-chris/IMAGE-OPTIMIZATION-MIGRATION.md

 ```

 This script will:
-1. List all files in both wedding and JGA folders
+1. List all files in the wedding folder
 2. Download each image
 3. Generate thumb, small, and medium variants
 4. Upload variants to appropriate subfolders